mmuppidi/PPO-Continous-Control/README.md

 ### Training the agent

-In order to train the agent, open Report.ipynb and run all the cells.
+In order to train the agent, open dist_ppo/Continous_Control.ipynb and run all the cells.

 ### Run a trained agent